Fit for Life

 Fit for Life: the Prehabilitation - Rehabilitation Programme

 The programme is designed to help you prepare for, cope better with your treatment and improve your recovery after your treatment is over.
-After registering for the programme, you will be sent a link to an online workshop (a set of pre-recorded videos so you can go at your own pace), covering the importance of physical activity, nutrition, emotional wellbeing and services available to help.
-These are followed by structured exercise classes that take place both before and after treatment to assist your recovery.
+We offer 10 fully funded, structured exercise classes that take place both before and after treatment to assist your recovery.
+These do not have to be in consecutive weeks: for instance you may have some sessions prior to treatment and/ or take breaks during treatment.

 How to access the scheme

-To access the scheme please speak to your Clinical Nurse Specialist or email the Cancer Wellbeing and Information Centre esneft.cancerwell-beingcentre@esneft.nhs.uk
+To access the relevent digital self-referral form, email the Cancer Wellbeing and Information Centre on esneft.cancerwell-beingcentre@esneft.nhs.uk or call on 01206 745347.

-The exercise classes are held weekly at either Colchester Leisureworld or Clacton Leisure Centre.
-Details will be provided when you have registered for the programme.
-You have the option to join classes “in person” or join a different (live) class online if you are unable to travel.
-If neither of these options are viable for you, please aim to use the video which you can find further down this webpage.
+The exercise classes are held weekly at either Colchester, Clacton, Jaywick or Harwich.
+You have the option to join classes “in person” or digitally.
 You are encouraged to attend “in person” if possible as you will meet others who have a cancer diagnosis and you may find that this can provide you with additional support.

 Benefits of physical activity